seksheyyel/Automated-Network-Threat-Detection-and-Management-System/README.md

-# Automated Network Threat Detection and Management System (ThreatMon)
+# Automated Network Threat Detection and Management System

 ## About the Project

-ThreatMon is an **Automated Network Threat Detection and Management System** developed using **Python, Flask, Scapy, and MySQL**.
+The Automated Network Threat Detection and Management System is developed using **Python, Flask, Scapy, and MySQL**.
 It automatically monitors network traffic on the computer where it is installed and detects common network threats such as:

 - ARP Spoofing
 - DDoS Attacks